-- Under which conditions are cross sector partnerships likely to achieve a collaborative advantage?
+- Under which conditions are cross sector partnerships likely to achieve collaborative advantage?

-Figure 1.
+Figure 2.
 Research framework

-Using the themes based theory of collaborative advantage, conditions are considered to be those conditions which were present within the partnerships that contributed the partnerships achievement of a collaborative advantage.
-The research took place in four separate phases.
-Beginning with a literature review; I aimed to establish a substantial knowledge base within the current literature on the theory of collaborative advantage, social innovation, and CSPs.
-This first phase served as the basis for identifying conditions which were likely to be relevant to the case study under analysis.
-The conditions synthesized from the literature review also serve as points of reflection for the case study results.
-In subsequent phases II, the case study, and III, the revision phase, I focused my research on narrowing down the conditions which are relevant to achieving a collaborative advantage in relation to the stimulation of programs, or social innovations, that raise awareness and promote sustainability.
-In the final phase, based on the results of the literature review, the instrumental single case study, and the final revision, the conditions are translated into conditions and developed into recommendations for the institutions participating in this study, as well as for practitioners in general, on which conditions of CSPs are most relevant to achieving collaborative advantages.
-The goal of instrumental case study is to examine a specific instance in order to understand a general principle (Ilott et al. 2013).
-In this case, I am interested in studying the instance of social innovation in the context of CSPs to understand a general principle, how partnerships achieve a collaborative advantage.
-In consideration of my position as an intern at The Ocean Project throughout every phase I was actively collecting relevant data as a direct observer.
-The data from direct observations, although collected throughout the entire project, was applied during phase III, the final revision.
+The research took place in four phases, beginning with the literature review phase.
+I first aimed to establish a substantial knowledge base within the current literature on the key concepts: the theory of collaborative advantage, social innovation, and CSPs.
+This phase served to identify and synthesize conditions which are likely to be relevant to CSPs achievement of a collaborative advantage.
+For each of the synthesized conditions an accompanying hypothesis is developed which is then tested in the case study chapter.
+Throughout the following research phases the synthesized conditions were used as points of reflection for the case study interviews.

+In phase two: the case study, and phase three: the revision, I focused on narrowing down conditions relevant to achieving a collaborative advantage within the cases.
+Specifically, the conditions related to the stimulation of aquarium programs (social innovations) that encourage sustainable behavior.
+In the final phase, using the results of the previous phases, the conditions and hypotheses are revised and translated into recommendations.
+Recommendations are made for the institutions participating in this study as well as for CSP practitioners in general.

+In consideration of my position as an intern at The Ocean Project, throughout each research phase I actively collected relevant data from direct observation.
+Although this data was collected throughout the entire project, it was applied during phases three and four.

-Phase I - Literature Review
+1.5.1 Phase I - Literature review2

+The phase focused on a review of existing literature on the key concepts.
+The purpose was to gain an understanding of key concepts, identify commonalities and differences, and develop an overview of which conditions are relevant to achieving a collaborative advantage.
+For each of the conditions identified in the literature review a hypothesis is developed and then compared with the case study results.

+2 To see which sources have been used for the literature review, please refer to the reference list.

-The first phase of this research was focused on a review of existing literature on the theory of collaborative advantage, social innovation and CSPs.
-The purpose of this phase of research was to gain an overall understanding of key concepts within these respective fields, identify commonalities and differences, and develop an overview of which conditions.
-As previously mentioned, although this phase is an important first step, it should be noted that the conditions which have been drawn from this phase of research will act as a guide in my research in the following phases, they do not represent a structured overview of conditions and, as a result, additional conditions and issues are added or eliminated in the subsequent phases of the case study.
-Moreover, the discussions of conditions in literature were used as points of reflection for the results of the interviews.
-For an idea of which sources have been used in this phase of the research, see the References section.
-These sources serve as the basis for the literature review.
-In the following methods section I go into detail on exactly how I conducted this phase of the research, which included the use of the computer-assisted qualitative data analysis software (CAQDAS), Dedoose.
+As previously mentioned, the conditions synthesized in this phase act as a knowledge base for the following phases.
+They do not represent a structured, exhaustive overview of conditions.
+As a result, conditions are added or eliminated as they appear in the subsequent phases of research.
+In the following chapter I provide details on the employed methods, which included the use of the computer-assisted qualitative data analysis software (CAQDAS), Dedoose.